Ghost writer

 With only covert intel and a piggybacked food-drop insertion, Sam and Kyle risk everything on an unsanctioned mission into Syria.
 When the drop goes wrong and Kyle is presumed dead, Sam must rely on instinct, scraps of intel, and his will to survive to rescue his son before time runs out.

-At the heart of the mission is Abu Al Khayr, a vengeful extremist leader whose rage is fueled by personal loss, and who will stop at nothing to make Sam and Kyle suffer as he did.
+At the heart of the mission is Abu Al Khayr, a vengeful extremist leader whose wife and son were killed in a U.S. strike he blames on Kyle.
+Unable to reach Kyle directly, Al Khayr turns his revenge toward the person closest to him: Zack.
 As Sam pushes past his breaking point, the rescue spirals into a brutal test of family, sacrifice, and how far a father will go to save his son.

 SAVIOR